 To maintain our qualification as a RIC, we must meet income source, asset diversification, and annual distribution requirements.
 The annual distribution requirement is satisfied if we distribute at least 90.0% of our investment company taxable income to our stockholders on an annual basis.
 Because we use leverage, we are subject to certain asset coverage ratio requirements under the 1940 Act and could, under certain circumstances, be restricted from making distributions necessary to qualify as a RIC.
 Warrants we receive with respect to debt investments will create "original issue discount," which we must recognize as ordinary income over the term of the debt investment or PIK interest which is accrued generally over the term of the debt investment but not paid in cash, both of which will increase the amounts we are required to distribute to maintain RIC status.
 Because such OIDs and PIK interest will not produce distributable cash for us at the same time as we are required to make distributions, we will need to use cash from other sources to satisfy such distribution requirements.
-The asset diversification requirements must be met at the end of each calendar quarter.
-If we fail to meet these tests, we may need to quickly dispose of certain investments to prevent the loss of RIC status.
-Since most of our investments will be illiquid, such dispositions, if even possible, may not be made at prices advantageous to us and, in fact, may result in substantial losses.
+The asset diversification requirements will be illiquid, such dispositions, if even possible, may not be made at prices advantageous to us and, in fact, may result in substantial losses.
 If we fail to qualify as a RIC for any reason and become fully subject to corporate income tax, the resulting corporate taxes could substantially reduce our net assets, the amount of income available for distribution, and the actual amount distributed.
 Such a failure would have a material adverse effect on us and our shares.
 For additional information regarding asset coverage ratio and RIC requirements, see "Business-Material U.S. Federal Income Tax Considerations-Regulated Investment Company Status."